pythonanywhere/flask-tutorials/tutorial-2.md

 If all goes well, that command will just send you back to the prompt.
 Now, open another tab by right-clicking the PythonAnywhere logo, and go to the "Files" tab, then down into the `mysite` directory.
 You'll see the file `requirements.txt` -- click on it to load it into the editor.
+You should see the same list of dependencies you did before.

 What we want to do here is remove the first line, the one that says `-f /usr/share/pip-wheels`; it's not actually one of our requirements, it's just some extra junk that pip has printed.
 So remove that line, then save the file.

 Now let's get the requirements file into our repository.
-Back in the bash console, if you run `git status` you'll see that `requirements.txt` shows up in red as an "untracked file" -- remember, git needs to be explicitly told that it should track new files.
-So, use `git add` to add it to the list of tracked files, then `git commit` to take a checkpoint and add it to the repository:
+Back in the bash console, run `git status` -- you'll see that `requirements.txt` is in red because it's untracked.  `git add` it, then `git commit` to take a checkpoint and add it to the repository:

 IMAGE HERE